UK Companies Facing Cyber Security Staff Shortage - Slashdot

 For the very average Cyber Security work just use vocational education so people can swap out server hardware, use the GUI and enter the command lines they are told.

 Cover both the top end and ow end of computer education rather than early computer education.
-Support the people who wa
+Support the people who want to use computers don't just fill every class room with new computers every year.

+The very average students don't learn and the a low budget for university education takes away from the good students who can be educated.

+No migrants with issues needed if a nation can educate it own in a good university setting and offer technical training.

-That's the problem, not the solution (Score:2)
+That's the problem, not the solution (Score:4, Insightful)

 > vocational education so people can